nkshweta/React-native-application/README.md

 1. Download the source code.
 2. run > "npm install" to install dependencies.
+3. For Android OS, run > "pod install".
+This one is for viewing show details as a web page.
-3. run > "npm start react-native" to run the application.
+4. run > "npm start react-native" to run the application.
-4. Open another terminal, run > "npx react-native run-android" to install and launch the application on the emulator.
+5. Open another terminal, run > "npx react-native run-android" to install and launch the application on the emulator.